 Course e-book and materials may be found on the University's Blackboard system at http://blackboard.angelo.edu.
-You may also purchase the materials from the ASU bookstore.

 PowerPoint slides are available on Blackboard.

 You will be guided through how to obtain the code needed to complete the Connect Assignments when you click on the first assignment.